lainslie-18/zillow_regression_project/README.md

   * Key takeaway is that customers are unhappy with the higher prices associated with fiber optic service and/or the quality of fiber optic service

 **Modeling**
-* Train model
+* Identify, select, and create features
+* Establish a baseline
-* Make predictions
+* Build, fit and use models to make predictions
-* Evaluate model
-* Compute accuracy
+* Compute evaluation metrics to evaluate models' performance
+* Select best model and use on test dataset

 **Delivery**
 * Report will be in Jupyter Notebook
 * Present via Zoom
-* Audience will be direct manager and their manager
+* Audience will be the Zillow data science team

 ### To Recreate This Project:
 * You will need an env file with your database credentials (user, password, hostname) saved to your working directory
 * Create a gitignore and add your env file to prevent your credentials from getting pushed to Github
 * Download the aquire.py and prepare.py files to your working directory
-* Download the telco_classification_project_final notebook to your working directory
+* Download the zillow_regression_project_final notebook to your working directory
 * Read this README.md
-* Run the telco_classification_project_final.ipynb notebook
+* Run the zillow_regression_project_final.ipynb notebook

 ### Recommendations and Next Steps
 * Reduce monthly price for fiber optic internet service